Seeds of Clarity

 It’s my ADHD.

-Understanding why I am this way led me somewhere unexpected, toward compassion, not frustration.
+Understanding why I am this way led me somewhere unexpected,

-It made me realise that I’ve never really been lost — I’ve just been learning to listen differently.
+It made me realise that I have never really been lost.

 Learning to Listen to Myself